LucaCinquini/esgf-auth/README.md

 ```
 After restarting Apache, open `https://<your_hostname>/esgf-auth/thredds/`
 in a web browser.
 The page mimics THREDDS server with the authentication
-filterYou will likely need to change ownership of the 'esgf-auth' directory to
+filter.
+You will also likely need to change ownership of the 'esgf-auth' directory to
 www-data (on Ubuntu), so Apache can access the SQLite3 database file.